RJ722/blog-old/_posts/2017-05-28-project-timeline.md

 ### Week 12 (August 17 - 24)
 - Buffer week to complete any pending work, evaluate and review tasks completed, review documentation and test cases.

-Please drop by in the comments section, mail me @ rahul@rj722.tech or even awesome, send a PR to suggest any changes or queries you may have.
+Please drop by a message in the comments section, mail me @ [rahul@rj722.tech](rahul@rj722.tech) or even awesome, send a PR to suggest any changes or queries you may have.